yegor256/blog/_posts/2016/feb/2016-02-18-holacracy-autocracy.md

 However, when we're talking about **project** management, this very same approach will have catastrophic consequences.
 A project is something very different than a team.
-A project is a "temporary endeavor undertaken to create a unique product, service, or result", according to [PMBOK](http://www.pmi.org/PMBOK-Guide-and-Standards.aspx).
+A project is a "temporary endeavor undertaken to create a unique product, service, or result," according to [PMBOK](http://www.pmi.org/PMBOK-Guide-and-Standards.aspx).
 A project is something that starts and ends.
 The key objective of a project is to **end**, while an organization's objective is to **survive**.
 See the